The internet is a busy place. And our lives? They're just as busy, if not more.

 To help make the lives of people operations professionals easier, each month the Compt team compiles and shares the most important research, trends, products, and articles in our monthly People First Newsletter.
 Our goal is to help people professionals stay ahead of the curve so they can win the day, every day.

-Below find are the top 10 most informative articles from our People First newsletter in 2018.
+Below you can find the top 10 most informative articles from our People First newsletter in 2018.

 Ever feel like the people around you aren't listening to you?
 Do employees' actions not align with the company's values, leading you to think you're just not getting your company's message through?